 Related Post: Check out this songwriting template if you need help with song structure.

-Some slower songs opt to skip the bridge in order to keep the song short enough to be a radio edit.
-Other hits don't have a prehook after the first and second verse.
+Some slower songs opt to skip the bridge to keep the song short enough to be a radio edit.
+Other hits don't have a prehook after the first and second verses.

 Some hit songs don't have an intro and/or outro.
 If you do want to keep an intro and outro, make sure they are short and very catchy sections.

 The most important lyrics will often be the ones you choose for the hook, also known as the chorus section of your song.
 This is the best part of your creation that will leave the biggest impression on whoever hears it.

 The height of your creativity should be encompassed in this part of your track, and it could serve as the climax in some cases, depending on how you want to do the bridge section of your song (and if you even want to add a bridge section to your song).

 Once you have the intention and the song topic, you will want to figure out the lyrics' perspective.
 Will the song be in the 1st person (I/we)?
 3rd person (They)?
 Second person (You)?